dcarabadjac/pythetatools/README.md

-# analysistools
+# pythetatools
-The package to perform analysis of the results after the fit of P-theta framework
+The package providing post-fit analysis and drawing tools for P-theta analysis outputs

 To install the package run:
-pip install -e "/Users/denis.carabadjac/Python/analysistools/"
+pip install -e "/path/pythetatools/"